zxyzz/Chinese-Couplets-Dueling/README.md

 ### Datasets
 *vocab.txt* contains all vocabularies extracted from couplet datasets.
-*in.txt* contains couplet input for the training process.
+*in.txt* contains couplet inputs for the training process.
-*out.txt* contains couplet input for the training process.
+*out.txt* contains desired couplet outputs for the training process.
-*test_in.txt* contains couplet input for the evaluation process.
+*test_in.txt* contains couplet inputs for the evaluation process.
-*test_out.txt* contains couplet input for the evaluation process.
+*test_out.txt* contains desired couplet outputs for the evaluation process.

 ### Structure of the codes